wildfish/crispy-forms-gds/docs/components/index.rst

     details
     fieldset
     file
+    footer
+    header
     inset
     panel
+    phase_banner
     radios
     select
+    skip_link
     tabs
     tag
     text
     textarea
     warning

-The remaining components in the Design System list: `Footer`, `Header`, `Phase panel` and `Skip link` are page-level components and probably have limited utility within a form nd are not supported, as yet.
-However `Summary list` has the potential for being used in a form.
-We are just not sure how to implement it, given that the list contents and specifically actions can be laid out in various ways.
+The only Design System component not in this list is `Summary list`.
+Right now we are just not sure how to implement it, given that the list contents and specifically actions can be laid out in various ways.